KillahPotatoes/KP-Liberation/README.md

 ## Changelog

+### 0.964 (Global Mobilization additions)
+* Added: Chernarus Winter basefile to repository.
+* Added: Fog removal script readded, as some people had issues with too much fog after some time.
+* Tweaked: Weather module is also loaded, even with ACE running.
+(ACE doesn't control weather completely anymore)
+* Tweaked: Disabled script that switched locality of all blufor units to the commander machine. (should fix UAV issue)
+* Fixed: Annoying popup since A3 1.90 concerning missing entry for `widthRailWay`.

 ### 0.963a (10th April 2018 as "legacy support" release)
 * Added: Action to raise/lower object while building.
 Thanks to [darrell-aevum](https://github.com/darrell-aevum)
 * Added: Some classnames to arsenal allowed extension list.
 Thanks to [madpat3](https://github.com/madpat3)